 Neither ZANU PF nor the MDC-T has shown any interest in devolving power to the people; if anything, both parties have resorted to immoral political practices just to retain authority for the hierarchy.
 Only people and not politicians bring about real change; currently there is no real challenge to authority but effective isolation by politicians and their blind supporters of those individuals who dare challenge authority.

-The Zimbabwean socio-political environment as created and maintained by both the MDC-T and ZANU PF has given rise to ethnic Shona citizens’ misplaced perception of superiority and an ill-advised sense of entitlement over all other citizens; they then walk all over everyone.
+The Zimbabwean socio-political environment as created and maintained by both the MDC-T and ZANU PF has given rise to ethnic Shona citizens’ misplaced perception of superiority and an ill-advised sense of entitlement over all other citizens; no wonder they walk all over everyone.